datafold/data-diff/README.md

 * **Alerting and maintaining data integrity SLOs.** You can create and monitor your SLO of e.g. 99.999% data integrity, and alert your team when data is missing.
-* **Debugging complex data pipelines.** When data gets lost in pipelines that may span a half-dozen systems, without verifying each intermediate datastore it's extremely difficult to track down where a row got lost.
+* **Debugging complex data pipelines.** Data can get lost in pipelines that may span a half-dozen systems.
+It's extremely difficult to track down where a row got lost without verifying each intermediate datastore.
 * **Detecting hard deletes for an `updated_at`-based pipeline**.
-If you're copying data to your warehouse based on an `updated_at`-style column, then you'll miss hard-deletes that **data-diff** can find for you.
+If you're copying data to your warehouse based on an `updated_at`-style column, **data-diff** can find any hard-deletes that you may have missed.
 * **Make your replication self-healing.** You can use **data-diff** to self-heal by using the diff output to write/update rows in the target database.